02 4625 4745 This email address is being protected from spambots. You need JavaScript enabled to view it.

 Activity

 Walking after surgery is encouraged to reduce the risks of blood clots and respiratory complications.
-After going home start with short walks two to three times and day and increase the distance.
+After going home start with short walks two to three times a day and increase the distance.
 Heavy lifting should be avoided to reduce the risks of hernia at the operation site.

 Returning to Work